pingidentity/pingone-mobile-sdk-android/README.md

 This solution leverages Ping Identity’s expertise in MFA technology, as a component that can be embedded easily and quickly into a new or existing application.
 The PingOne for Customers Mobile SDK package comprises of the following components:

 * The PingOne for Customers Mobile SDK library for Android applications.
 * A sample app example source code for Android.

-Note that this repo root folder is not a valid Android Studio project.
-If you clone it from Android Studio, choose 'No' when prompted to create new Android Project.
-Then open the project from the Sample Code folder on disk.
+A sample app example source code for Android.
+The Sample Code directory contains the Android project that is ready to be built after all the prerequisites are satisfied.
+To open the Sample Code as a Project in Android Studio, clone the whole directory and go to: File -> New -> Import Project.
+Choose the Sample Code folder as the project's root folder.

 Release notes can be found [here](./release-notes.md).

 ### Documentation